Visiting Moab in February

 Moab during the busy season gets a bit crowded.
 There may be traffic getting into the town, long waits at restaurants and lines to get into the nearby national parks.

-During Moab in the winter the town slows down a bit.
+In the winter town slows down a bit.
 The stores and eateries are still open, but you can let yourself enjoy the town without worrying about the crowds!

 What is the Best Time of Year to Go to Moab?